 Asbestos disease forms the main part of Frederick’s industrial disease practice, where he is comfortable acting as a sole junior, or assisting leading counsel.
 Most recently, he was instructed in a show cause hearing in the High Court concerning a claimant who contracted Mesothelioma and was in need of urgent immunotherapy treatment.

 Frederick represents claimants in immigration proceedings, including deportation appeals and judicial review hearings before the First-Tier Tribunal and Upper Tribunal (Immigration and Asylum Chamber).

 Because of his other areas of expertise, Frederick is particularly well-placed to provide advice and representation to victims of torture, trafficking, or those suffering from mental illness.

-Frederick has experience advising and acting for claimants across a wide range of employment law matters.
+Frederick has experience advising and acting for claimants across a wide range of employment law matters, including claims for discrimination, whistleblowing, blacklisting, and unfair dismissal.
 He has particular experience with cases combining employment and personal injury issues.

 Frederick is currently on a part-time secondment at the Rail, Maritime and Transport workers’ union (RMT), where he is advising members on a range of industrial disputes.